-In 2010 the software company Inuit conducted a research about the U.S. Workforce.
+In 2010 the software company Inuit researched the U.S. Workforce.
 According to its results, by 2020 above 40% of the U.S. workforce will be freelancers.
 It’s more than 60 million people.

 The freelance movement is growing and powerful.
 In 2014, 33% of the U.S. workforce tried freelancing within the year.

 The main reason employers hire freelancers is money.
 It is cheaper to hire a remote worker as freelancers do not get the majority of benefits (such as paid leave or insurance).
 Freelancers help small businesses develop before they are ready to hire more employees.

 As a rule, customers hire freelancers for specific tasks.
 Being a freelancer implies that you are a specialist in a certain field and you do not need extra training.
 In case the company has temporary budget issues, it will not have to worry about benefits payouts for freelancers.

 According to a survey made in 2014, half of the surveyed freelancers were able to find a job within 3 days with the help of social media and networking.
 One quarter was able to find a job within 24 hours.